• Skip to primary navigation

 The key to a good gluten-free apple cake is great apples.
 We recommend using Organic Washington Apples, and particularly Gala apples, for best results.

 Other than that, the other dominant flavors in this cake are almonds and eggs.
-We do not recommend trying to sub the eggs.
+We do not recommend trying to sub the eggs to make it egg free.
 You can use cookie crumbs in place of the almonds, or skip them altogether.

 When to Serve

 The apples used in this cake are organic Washington Gala apples, which are available year-round in most grocery stores.
-Therefore, you are not limited to when to make it!
+Therefore, you are not limited to when to make it and can enjoy gluten-free baking all day round!

 The ease of preparation makes this a perfect, easy cake to whip up for a weekend.